m5stack/m5-docs/docs/en/core/m5stickc.md

 <a href="https://m5stack.oss-cn-shenzhen.aliyuncs.com/EasyLoader/M5Core/M5StickC/EasyLoader_M5StickC_FactoryTest.exe"><button type="button" class="btn btn-primary">click to download EasyLoader</button></a>

->1.EasyLoader is a simple and fast program burner, and each product page has a product-related case program for EasyLoader.
+>1.EasyLoader is a simple and fast program burner.
+Every product page in EasyLoader provides a product-related case program.
+It can be burned to the master through simple steps, and a series of function verification can be performed.(**Currently EasyLoader is only available for Windows OS**)

->2.After downloading the software, double-click to run the application, connect the M5 device to the computer via the data cable, select the port parameters, and click **"Burn"** to start burning.
+>2.
+After downloading the software, double-click to run the application, connect the M5 device to the computer through the data cable, select the port parameters, click **"Burn"** to start burning. (**For M5StickC burning, please Set the baud rate to 750000 or 115200**)

 ## PinMap